Kulltero/Rust.Community/docs/components/UnityEngine.UI.ScrollView.md

 the second panel is created by the ScrollView Component to hold all of its content. its size is defined by the `contentTransform` property and is automatically positioned so the upper left corner is aligned with the Viewport.

-NOTE: the CUI system will automatically Parent any futuchildren of the ScrollView to its content panel to
+> NOTE: the CUI system will automatically Parent any future children of the ScrollView to its content panel to

 **< [Previous Component](/docs/components/UnityEngine.UI.Outline.md)** | **[Back to Components](/docs/components/README.md)**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3NzU0MDU3NSwtNjIwODcyMjc3LC03Nz
+eyJoaXN0b3J5IjpbNDQwNzU2MDA0LC02MjA4NzIyNzcsLTc3MT
-E5NjU4NjIsLTkwODYyMDMyMywxMzQwMTczNTcxLDI5MTM5NzQ4
+k2NTg2MiwtOTA4NjIwMzIzLDEzNDAxNzM1NzEsMjkxMzk3NDg1
-NSw0ODE4MTQ0NTksLTEzNDk4NzQ4MzUsMTE3OTgyODIzMiwxNT
+LDQ4MTgxNDQ1OSwtMTM0OTg3NDgzNSwxMTc5ODI4MjMyLDE1MT
-E2MDY2NzIyLDIxNDQxMzcxMzQsLTE2MzMzNzI5MjQsLTE2MzEw
+YwNjY3MjIsMjE0NDEzNzEzNCwtMTYzMzM3MjkyNCwtMTYzMTAw
-MDc5OTldfQ==
+Nzk5OV19
 -->